 If possible, sign your name in cursive, not printed letters.
 Cursive means a flowing style, usually slanted to the right, where the letters are connected.

 If you are disabled and not able to sign your own name (for example, because your hands don’t work, or because of cognitive difficulties), you have two choices.
 You can either mark an “X” in place of your signature, or your legal guardian can sign for you.
 (After the signature, guardians should write, in parentheses “signed by [guardian’s name], designated representative.”)

 Part 13.
 Signature and Contact Information of the Person Who Prepared This Form, If Other Than the Applicant

 If a lawyer, paralegal, or other document preparer (including the designated representative of a disabled person) completes Form N-400 for you, that person must sign this section.
 If you completed Form N-400 on your own, or if you merely received some advice from a friend, neither of you needs to complete this section.

-You will not fill these out until your interview.
+You will not fill this out until your interview at a USCIS office.

 Part 16.
 Renunciation of Foreign Titles

 If you're allowed to go by a title such as "Princess," "Duke," and so forth, you will have to give this up in order to become a U.S. citizen.
 However, leave this blank for now -- you will not fill in nor sign this section until you are at your USCIS interview.